mvolkmann/glove/README.md

   - `font`: used for the button label
   - `color`: of the label and checkbox; defaults to white
-  - `onChange`: function called when the checkbox is clicked
+  - `onChange`: optional function called when the checkbox is clicked

   For example: